-1. To install the GPIB-USB interface, connect the USB connector from the GPIB-USB interface to an available USB port on your computer.
+1. To install the GPIB-USB interface, connect the USB connector from the GPIB-USB interface to a USB port on your computer.

 2. Before connecting the GPIB-USB interface to GPIB devices, ensure that the computer and the GPIB devices are at the same ground potential.
 The GPIB-USB interface connects directly to most GPIB devices without requiring a GPIB cable.